spicetify/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ## 📷 Screenshots

-_Are there any useful screenshots?
-WinKey+Shift+S and then just paste them directly into the form_
+_Are there any useful screenshots?_